Let’s face it.

 Wash your own dishes.
 Purchase your own groceries.
 Fold your own clothes.
 Pay rent to your parents.

 Have a plan for how you’re going to move out and become independent.
 Don’t get too comfortable at home and become complacent.

 9 | Don’t Run From Your Student Loans

 They’re the 10,000-pound elephant in the room.

 Not all debt is bad.
-Wait it out, and maybe they’ll be forgiven.”
+Wait it out, and maybe they’ll be forgiven.

-No, I’m not going to let that happen.
+Not going to happen.

 10 | Put Your Electronics Away

 This is a no-brainer to most of us, but I guarantee that there’s someone out there that still needs to hear it.

 Monitor your screen time.
 Don’t be too busy on your phone that you’re ignoring the person in front of you who is trying to have a conversation.